vvvv/The-Gray-Book/reference/language/enumerations.md

 As of now dynamic enums cannot be created in VL itself.
 Instead you have to create a small C# code snippet that defines the enum.
 Follow the instructions unter [writing nodes](../extending/writing-nodes.md) and choose one of the "Dynamic Enum" templates.
 Opening the .cs file the template created, you can customize the template.

 For more details on this customization, see: [Defining Dynamic Enums](../extending/writing-nodes.md#dynamic-enums).

+After your changes, saving the .cs file will make the enum available in your VL document.